jpaulogg/vim-flipdir/README.md

 I switched from netrw to [vim-dirvish](https://github.com/justinmk/vim-dirvish) when I started using a very old laptop and felt the need for a faster plugin.
 I think dirvish is a great plugin, but it have some features that i never used.
+All my file management I do from the shell or from a external file manager.
 So I decided to write my own plugin.
 Just for fun!

 ## Flipdir buffer

 Each line in the flipdir buffer is the 'tail' of a path, which is used to flip/split files and browse directories.
 Buffer's name is the directory full path and can be used in command-line expansions (see `:help :c_%`).
 You can filter lines with `:g` and sort with `:sort` commands.
 You can undo any change with `u` and `:undo`.
-To undo all changes use `:1 undo`.
+To undo all changes use `:1undo`.
 To reload the buffer use `:Flipdir %`.

 ## Mappings